yuumuu/Staco/core/README.md

 `window.CoreUI` — main namespace.
 Contains:

-- `CoreUI.Skeleton` — helper to generate lightweight HTML skeletons.
+- `CoreUI.Skeleton` — helper to generate lightweight HTML skeletons for loading states.

   - `Skeleton.text(lines = 1)` → string (one or more skeleton text lines)
   - `Skeleton.avatar()` → string (avatar placeholder)
   - `Skeleton.grid(count = 3, columns = 3)` → string (grid of skeleton cards)

+  **Note:** Skeleton is NOT auto-loaded.
+You must use it manually in your components.
+  See [SKELETON.md](file:///d:/Projects/StarterCode/docs/SKELETON.md) for full documentation.

 - `CoreUI.Cache` — simple localStorage cache with TTL.